Ensurge Micropower ASA (OTCMKTS:ENMPF) Shares Set to Reverse Split on Monday, April 8th

-Shares of Ensurge Micropower ASA (OTCMKTS:ENMPF – Free Report) are going to reverse split on Monday, April 8th.
+Shares of Ensurge Micropower ASA (OTCMKTS:ENMPF – Free Report) are going to reverse split on the morning of Monday, April 8th.
 The 1-5 reverse split was announced on Monday, April 8th.
 The number of shares owned by shareholders will be adjusted after the closing bell on Monday, April 8th.

 Ensurge Micropower ASA Company Profile